NathanielOD/group_26/README.md

 You can now run the code in the Docker container: python ./workspace/task1.py

-It will ask for a question to ask the language model.
-Enter the question you want to ask.
+Run the

-It will now take a while before the Llama output is printed.
-After the output is printed, it will give the overview of the recognized entities and the corresponding wikipedia pages.
+It will now take a while before the Llama output to be correctly formatted and written to a txt file called "output.txt".
+After a question is processed, the system will notify you.
+After all the processing is done the program will end and notify you.